What are you looking for?

 Pulley Design

-Structural Design: The pulley design fully considers load distribution and stability.
-Each pulley is precisely calculated to ensure it can withstand the weight of the panel and remain stable during movement.
-Pulley edges are typically rounded or chamfered to prevent scratching the track or panel during movement.
+Structural Design: The pulley design takes into consideration the load distribution as well as stability.
+Every pulley is carefully measured to make sure it will support the weight of the panel, and stay stable throughout the movement.
+The edges of the pulley are usually smooth or chamfered to avoid scratching the track and panel in the course of movement.

-Installation and Adjustment: The pulleys are securely mounted to the bottom of the panel, usually using bolts or welding.
-Some designs also allow for fine-tuning of the pulley position to adjust the horizontal or vertical alignment of the panel during installation or use.
+Installation and Adjustment: The pulleys will be fixed on the bottom of the panel by using welding or bolts.
+Certain models also permit adjustment of the position of the pulley in order to alter the horizontal or vertical orientation of the panel when it is being installed or used.

 Click here to read the related article: Top Hoisting Vs Ground Track